zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

 value.
 The `<!{ ... }>` construct we're using
 will fail if the evaluated code returns a truthy value.

-All said and done, all this token does is checks we're not using `#` as a delimiter and aren't trying to call a method or a sub.
+All said and done, all this token does is check we're not using `#` as a delimiter and aren't trying to call a method or a sub.
 No signs of the bug in this corner of the room.
 Let's get back up to our `token quote:sym<q>` and see what it's doing next: